7thLucas/full-app-6a2a5-bf7b7-4452/_doc/product-overview.md

-# Forage ID Chatbot — Product Overview
+# ForageIQ — Product Overview

 ## What It Is
 A conversational chatbot application that helps farmers, ranchers, and agricultural professionals instantly identify forage plants.
 Users describe a plant or upload a photo through a chat interface; the chatbot returns a species identification, nutritional profile, toxicity status, and feeding guidance for their livestock.